stephengold/SkyControl/README.md

 It contains 3 sub-projects:

-1. SkyLibrary: the SkyControl runtime library
+1. SkyLibrary: the SkyControl runtime library and its automated tests
 2. SkyExamples: example applications
 3. SkyAssets: generate textures included in the library